conda/conda/docs/source/building/meta-yaml.rst

        script_interpreter: program plus arguments to run script

 For scripts that move or create files, a fresh copy of the working directory is provided at the start of each script execution.
-Results between scripts are thus independent of one another.
+This ensures results between scripts are independent of one another.

 Note that for either the file list or the script approach, having more than one package contain a given file is not explicitly forbidden, but may prevent